Yesterday afternoon was spent writing a film.

 Watching Sunspring you would never be tricked (a la Turing) into thinking this was the product of a human – the disjointedness of the dialogue, the obscure plot (if any) and the repetition of lines asking what is going on, or questioning what the other character just said, make it clear that this is something artificial.
 The performances bring life to these stilted lines, but Hollywood has little to fear from this automation of creativity.
 Although, the same technique, refined, could be seen as a logical next step on from the near robotic plotting of some contemporary blockbusters.
 Script development, as I’ve said, works on similar principles or rules of story.
 That Benjamin is still learning these perhaps makes him a neophyte screenwriter (perhaps he still hangs out in Starbucks rather than BAFTA) rather than a failure.
 Returning to filmmaking with our own short film for the Faraday’s AI and robotics project has reminded me of some of my own neophyte-ness as a screenwriter.
 Perhaps the difference is the attention we want to give to the audience’s engagement and education through the film, whereas Benjamin was simply asked for a script so he made a script.
 A balance between the two extremes of ignorance of the audience and pandering to it after research would make Benjamin a more convincing screenwriter.
 Although, what would our reasons be for creating a good AI screenwriter?

-Perhaps, initially at least, it’s because it makes a good story.
-But what do these story tellers want us to feel/think in reaction?
+Perhaps, at least initially, it’s because it makes a good story.
+But what do these storytellers want us to feel/think in reaction?
 Reactions online have varied between parody, pointing out similarities with other feature films with equally incomprehensible plots and dialogue, anger that they wasted the 9 mins and 3 seconds watching it, to quotations of the lines that affected them emotionally (comments on Youtube: ‘”I was much better than he did” How come i cant get this line out of my head?’, ‘”He looks at me… and he throws me out of his eyes.”
 I have no idea why, but that line is incredible!’, ‘This is exactly like a dream.
 Absurd and yet, deeply emotional.’).